How to be a good applicant

 Our employees are what makes our company's reputation.
 As such, Divetech strives to be the best company to work for, and offer the best working conditions and benefits we can, so we may recruit the best staff possible.

 Single, in their 30's-40's.
 (Sorry we do not accept applications from couples, and Cayman Immigration does not allow for dependents on work permits.)

 Good with customers.

-Strong minded employees who can work with minimal supervision.
+Employees who can work with minimal supervision and direction.

 Candidates that are versatile and have skill sets outside of diving such as engine repair, graphic design, or professional writing and editing abilities.
 We would rather see an outside skill set over numbers of dives or certifications.

-You do not need to be experienced in technical diving, but a willingness to learn about it helps.
+You do not need to be experienced in technical diving or freediving, but a willingness to learn about it helps.

 If you have read this far, you are above our average applicant, and you'll have a good chance with us!
 Thanks for your interest!